ms/buildtogether.tech/delivery/index.md

 is like the end-of-contract reports I had to prepare when I was a consultant.
 What had I done to earn my customers' money?
 What should the next person (who might not be me) do?
 What could I tell them that would save them time?
-Internal documentation (like Javadoc) doesn't help with these questions, and anyway, the team should be producing that as they go along, not all in a rush at the end of term.
+Internal documentation doesn't help with these questions, and anyway, the team should be producing that as they go along, not all in a rush at the end of term.

 So much for what the final report should include; how should you actually go about writing it?
 It will probably include: